 The study aimed at examining the effect of resource allocation practices and devolved administrative structures in Taita Taveta and Makueni Counties, Kenya.
 The findings from correlation analysis shows that resource allocation practices were positively correlated to devolved administrative structures in Taita Taveta and Makueni Counties.
-On the effects of resources allocation on performance of devolved administrative structures in Taita Taveta and Makueni Counties, the decision was that, the null hypothesis be rejected.
+On the effects of resources allocation on performance of devolved administrative structures in Taita Taveta and Makueni Counties.
 As such, there was a significant effects of the resource allocation practices on the devolved administrative structures in both Taita Taveta and Makueni Counties.